snowiow/snowiow.github.io/posts/ecs-cd-with-codepipeline-in-terraform.md

 We need jq to get the current task definition and pass it to codedeploy.
 This is the second file which is needed by CodeDeploy next to the appspec.yml.
-In The post build section we save the most current task definition as a file, which will be passed as an artifact to CodeDeploy:
+In the post build section we save the most current task definition as a file, which will be passed as an artifact to CodeDeploy:

 ```yaml